An Introduction to Bacterial Vaginosis

-You’ll know it’s BV, as opposed to a yeast infection if your discharge has a strong, fishy odour instead of no smell as with a yeast infection.
-The good news is that a quick visit to your doctor will get you the medicine you need to clear up BV quickly and easily.
+You’ll know it’s this, as opposed to a yeast infection if your discharge has a strong, fishy odour instead of no smell as with a yeast infection.
+The good news is that a quick visit to a medical professional will get you the medicine you need to clear it up quickly and easily.

 Symptoms of Bacterial Vaginosis

 Around half of all people with BV actually show no symptoms.
-However, some of the most common symptoms of BV among those that do show them include the following:
+However, some of the most common symptoms among those that do show them include the following:

 Symptom #1: Discharge